GT-RIPL/UNO-IC/classification/README.md

 ```
 python validate.py --config ./configs/place365.yaml
 ```
-3. Test on the test split using selected beta.
+3. Test on the test split using the selected beta.
 - Assign `test` to `phase` in the configuration file (`./configs/place365.yml`)
 - Change `ann_file` to test
 ```yaml